-Tom Hanks questions decision to replace Tim Allen as Buzz Lightyear
+Tom Hanks questions Pixar’s decision to replace Tim Allen as Buzz Lightyear

 Evans defended his casting, clarifying that the film was based not on the toy, but the real-life astronaut that inspired the toy within the Pixar universe.
 Meanwhile, director Angus MacLane described the decision as “intentional”.

-When Woody voice star Hanks, who is in Baz Luhrmann’s Elvis, was asked if it was “strange to be in theatres opposite a Buzz Lightyear film”, he replied: “How about that?
+When Woody voice star Hanks, who is in Baz Luhrmann’s Elvis, was asked if it was “strange to be in theatres opposite a Buzz Lightyear film”, he told CinemaBlend: “How about that?
 I actually wanted to go head-to-head with Tim Allen and then they didn’t let Tim Allen do it.
 I don’t understand that.”

 When it was commented that it was Evans in the role, he said: “Yeah, yeah, I know.”